Dickinson-COMP-491-492/website/docs/syllabus.md

 #### AI Use

 The use cases of AI listed below are permissible in this course.
 Any use of AI other than the listed use cases is not permitted.
 Any evidence of impermissible use of AI will be treated as a violation of [Academic Integrity](#academic-integrity) as described above.
 If you have any question about whether you can use AI for a particular purpose in the course, please discuss it with the instructor prior to using it.

+- **Project Assignments (PA):** You may use AI tools to aid in research and summary of information for PA01-PA07.
+If you use AI tools, then you must include an "AI Acknowledgement section that describes how you used AI and what parts of the submitted work were written by AI.
+Note however, that you are responsible for all of the content and the decisions that you or your team make based upon that content.
+- **Project Effectiveness (PE):** AI use is not permitted in the creation of the TEAMMATES reports that are submitted and considered in the determination of PE scores.
-- **Revision of Writing:** You may use AI to **revise** any writing that you have done.
+- **Writing Assignments (WA and ER):** You may use AI to **revise** the writing assignments.
 Your writing process must begin with your own writing.
 The AI can then be used to improve the organization, grammar, clarity, etc of the writing.
-However, all of the facts, concepts, ideas appearing in the submitted assignment must be your own and must appear in the writing before the AI is used for revision. **If you use AI for revision, you must maintain a copy of your original writing to present in the event that the instructor has concerns about impermissible AI use.**
+However, all of the facts, concepts, ideas appearing in the submitted assignment must be your own and must appear in the writing before the AI is used for revision. **If you use AI for revision of these assignments, you must maintain a copy of your original writing to present in the event that the instructor has concerns about impermissible AI use.**
-- **Project Work:** When working on an H/FOSS project, you may use AI tools for code or documentation that is being contributed to the project (i.e. in a Pull Request), unless it violates the policy of your chosen project.
-It is your responsibility to ensure that your contributions to the project are in compliance with the project's policy.
-For research/Honors projects, the use of AI must be negotiated with the project supervisor.
+- **Open Source Project Contributions:** You may use AI in accordance with your project's stated AI Policy.
+It is your responsibility to know that policy, to consult the community for any clarifications, and to ensure that your contributions are in compliance with the policy.

 ### Intellectual Property Rights